|Annual Review for the Schools incorporating the Life Sciences and Medicine|

 Annual Review Documentation

 Two sets of Annual Review forms have been produced.
 One form has been designed and is recommended for use by staff in Grades 1 to 4 and the other form is recommended for staff in Grades 5 to 9.
 Detailed guidance on the completion of the forms is also provided.

 The job description should be considered as the initial step in annual review and updated if necessary.

-Please note, the annual review process in the College of Life Sciences and Medicine has been revised for Academic Staff (Grades 6 and above only).
+Please note, the annual review process for Schools incorporating Life Sciences and Medicine has been revised for Academic Staff (Grades 6 and above only).

 Annual Review Discussion